 General information about State Tech is available from the Admissions Office, which is located on the main campus in Linn, in the Information Technology Center.
-You can also contact them by phone at (573) 897-5000 or via email.
+You can also contact them by phone at (573) 897-5000 or email firstname.lastname@example.org.
 This includes school information and information on completion or graduation.

 Information regarding the cost of attending State Tech can be found on our Tuition and Fees informational page.

 State Tech’s cost of attendance for financial aid eligibility can be found on the College Navigator website.

 A net price calculator for the college can be found here.